green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-dc-system.md

 If you cannot get a reading from the PicoLog HRDL ADC-24 try disconnecting the USB and reconnecting.
 It is very prone to getting stuck in the capture loop and then does not accept connections anymore.

+### Overhead warning
+The provider has a significant energy overhead when used as it draws power from the USB port of the system.

+In our test system the PicoLog HRDL ADC-24 draws about **0.5 W on Stand-By** and about **6 W when used with a 61 ms capture resolution**.

+If you are using a AC reporter in conjuction this will heavily skew your signal.
+Please either use only an AC or DC reporter, or correct the output data accordingly afterwards.